-In the first half of the program, I dish what’s happening in the salmon industry this past year.
-And I share salmon buying tips and an excerpt from my cookbook, Salmon From Market To Plate.
+In the first half of the program, I discuss what’s happened in the salmon industry this past year.
+I also share salmon-buying tips and an excerpt from my cookbook, Salmon From Market To Plate.

 S is for Shark Fins

-In the second half of the program, I talk about all things shark fins from anatomy and composition to shark fin soup to what’s being done to stop shark finning and most importantly, what you can do to help protect sharks.
+In the second half of the program, I discuss all things related to shark fins, from anatomy and composition to shark fin soup, what’s being done to stop shark finning, and, most importantly, what you can do to help protect sharks.

 Before I launch into today’s episode, I’m excited to share some terrific news!

-I have been wanting to collaborate with another seafoodie nerd for the show.
-And today I’m happy to say I found that person.
+I have wanted to collaborate with another seafoodie nerd for the show, and today, I’m happy to say I found that person.

-Heather will be joining me on S2 of Green Fish Blue Oceans starting January 2018.
+Heather will join me on S2 of Green Fish Blue Oceans starting January 2018.

-The format for the show will stay the same, A-Z, and we’ll tackle a seafood species or ocean challenge.
+The show’s format will stay the same: A-Z, and we’ll tackle a seafood species or ocean challenge.

 But in S2, we’re going to take a deep dive into the topics.
-If you’ve been listening to S1 then you know I have been just brushing the surface.
-Also, each episode will run longer.
-Think 25-30 minutes.
-Plus I plan to schedule interviews with chefs, scientists, seafood and ocean advocates.
+If you’ve been listening to S1, then you know I have been just brushing the surface.
+Also, each episode will run longer—think 25-30 minutes.
+Plus, I plan to schedule interviews with chefs, scientists, seafood advocates, and ocean advocates.

 So don’t forget to subscribe and share with your friends and family.
-With your help, I might just be able to buy a little red wine and be able to ship some sustainable seafood to my home here in Kentucky.
+With your help, I might be able to buy a little red wine and ship some sustainable seafood to my home in Kentucky.

 Thanks as always for reading and listening.